Azure/OpenShift/docs/openshift-on-azure-walkthrough.md

 [More information on how to install Docker can be found here.](https://docs.docker.com/install/)

-> **Warning** : This CLI support is provided on a best-effort basis.
+> **Warning** : This CLI is not supported at this time.
 Please open Issues on this repo if you have questions or concerns.

 The build of this CLI is under the `julienstroheker/osa-cli` container.